 What is a certificate?

-Cross-subnet communication in Topos lies in the submission of certificates—data structures that certify cross-subnet transactions.
-Any subnet participants can send an outgoing transaction towards another subnet.
+Cross-subnet communication in Topos lies in the submission of certificates—data structures that certify subnet state transitions.

 It is the role of every subnet to:

-- include a cryptographic proof of the validity of the state transition since the previously committed state;
+- include a cryptographic proof of the validity of the state transition;

-Once broadcast and delivered by the TCE, the certificate can be verified and the cross-subnet transaction included in the receiving subnet.
+Once broadcast and delivered throughout the TCE, the certificate can be verified and related cross-subnet messages executed in their respective receiving subnet.

 A certificate is defined as:

 subnet_idis the unique identifier of the subnet;